top of page

 Cognitive Behavioral Therapy

-At the core of Cognitive Behavioral Therapy (CBT) is positive reinforcement for correct behavior and adjusted instructions for mistakes.
-The key idea?
-If a student struggles to learn, the issue lies not with the student, but with the teaching method or tool.
+The core principle of cognitive behavioral therapy (CBT) is positive reinforcement of correct behavior combined with clear, adaptive feedback for mistakes.
+The key idea is simple: if a student is struggling to learn, the focus should not be on the student - but on the teaching method or learning tool.

-Our research, conducted in collaboration with Karolinska Institutet, tested 2,000 students in a large-scale study.
-The results showed that just 19 hours of digital CBT-based math training led to learning gains equivalent to 6 months of traditional instruction.
+In collaboration with Karolinska Institutet, we conducted a large-scale study involving 2,000 students.
+The results showed that just 19 hours of training in our app led to the same learning progress as several months of traditional classroom instruction.

 Why combine science and games?